harshraj2002/AskMyDoc/README.md

 # AskMyDoc

-    An intelligent Document Q&A system built with LangChain, Ollama (Llama 3.2), and Nomic Embeddings.
+### An intelligent Document Q&A Assistant.
+### Built with LangChain, Ollama (Llama 3.2), and Nomic Embeddings.
 Upload documents and ask questions to get accurate, contextual answers based on the document content.

 ## Features